busilas/SSD_UoE/Unit11/README.md

 ## Description

 Submit of the Summative Assessment 2 below:
-- ✅ Development Individual Project: Coding Output and Evidence of TestingAssignment (secure-retail)
+- ✅ Development Individual Project: Coding Output and Evidence of TestingAssignment (secure_shop)

 Submit of Team Activity below:
 - ✅ Faceted Data